benedikt-roth/visualise-namespace-references/README.md

 * How to identify namespace TypeReferences from object accessors?
   * Idea: Exclude imports within file ✅
-* How can global declarations be ignored?
+* How can global declarations (e.g. 3rd party libs and browser APIs) be ignored?
   * Specify a global ignore list ⚠️